xpgram/advance-wars/README.md

 Troops travel the path you tell them to when moving.
 And so, when you draw a path that's too long or too rugged for your poor little bike to handle, the path is recalculated to always be valid, preferring the old path as much as possible.

+The search algorithm that does this, I [factored-out](/src/scripts/Common/QueueSearch.ts) a bunch of the boilerplate code to make it easier for my brain to understand.
+Now each map-crawling algorithm can focus near-exclusively on the map itself.

 ![](/docs/demo-reels/troop-pathing.gif)

 <!------------------------------------------------------------------------------------------------->
 ## Troop Combat

-Troops *can* attack other troops, and the whole process is animated, too.
+Troops can attack other troops, and the whole process is animated, too.
 The UI even estimates your damage and risk, and lets you see where your distance attackers can actually reach.

+The troop-command system is already lined up for online play as well.
+I just haven't gotten around to the server-side yet.

 ![](/docs/demo-reels/attack-animation.gif)